Arch-Network/arch-cli/README.md

 # Arch-CLI

 Arch-CLI is a command-line interface tool designed to streamline the development process for Arch Network applications.
-It provides a set of commands to initialize, manage, and deploy arch-bitcoin programs efficiently.
+It provides a set of commands to initialize, manage, and deploy Arch Network programs efficiently.

 ## Features